Last Updated on June 7, 2023 by Christine Kaaloa

 How the Thai know where to wait for their bus, must be a local secret!
 Not all bus stops have signs and stands marking a stop.

 Tip: Ask locals to guide you in the right direction.
 What are my obvious telltale signs of a bus stop if it’s unmarked?
-Generally it’s the cluster of people spilling onto the road, waiting.
+Generally, it’s the cluster of people spilling onto the road, waiting.

-3. Hailing a bus
+3. How to Hail a Bangkok bus

 Whoosh! was the sound my bus made as it drove past me.
 “Waiting” for the bus?
 No such thing.
 Catching a bus requires being alert and active.
 Wave your hand, nod your head or walk out on the street towards the bus,… you’ll need to let the bus driver know you intend to board.